greenstick/bootstrapping-package-management-on-exacloud/README.md

 And as an added bonus, if you've ever had errors compiling packages on ExaCloud due to unsupported (old) compilers, the setup has been designed to resolve these issues as well.

+### Uhhh...This Don't Work
+If you run into any issues or have questions, please create an [Issue](https://github.com/greenstick/bootstrapping-package-management-on-exacloud/issues/new) and I'll try and address them promptly – the aim is to make this guide as easy to use and straightforward as possible.

 ### Step 1
 Log on to ExaCloud, then start an interactive session (i.e. don't use the head node) and setup a `packages` directory:
 ```